Who wants their teeth done by the Marquis De Sade?

-So think of a ridiculously long time to have not gone to a dentist and then add five to ten years and you might come up with the number of year’s it’s been since I have been.
-My parents never made me go when I was younger and so I never got in to going and then I was afraid and then I was embarrassed and it all accumulated into a whole mess of an unhappy mouth.
+So think of a ridiculously long time to have not gone to a dentist and then add five to ten years and you might come up with the number of year’s it’s been since I had been.
+My parents never made me go when I was younger and so I never got into the habit of going and then I was afraid of going and then I was embarrassed of going and it all accumulated into a whole mess of an unhappy mouth.

-But when, a year ago, one of my wisdom teeth started cracking I promised myself that if it cracked any more I would go…and when it cracked a little more some months later I promised myself that if it cracked any more I would go…and when it cracked a little more some months later I promised myself that if it cracked any more I would go…
+But when, a year ago, one of my wisdom teeth started cracking I promised myself that if it cracked any more I would go see a dentist…and then when it cracked a little more some months later I promised myself that if it cracked any more I would go see a dentist…and then when it cracked a little more some months later I promised myself that if it cracked any more I would go see a dentist…

 And then this morning I ate PUDDING!
 Lots and lots of pudding!
 Because I could eat thicker liquids and figured pudding counted towards that.
 I was happy.

 And now I am eating tomato soup.

 My teeth still hurt a little but, again, after getting my wisdom teeth removed everything feels much better than before.
 And my head hurts a little mainly because I haven’t had Coke or Coffee in a couple of days.
 I suppose I could but I don’t want to push it.

 Tomorrow I can eat eggs and mashed potatoes and then Friday I am supposedly able to start my real diet again.
 Do you like how all I care about it when and what I get to eat?
 Seriously, as soon as I was told I can’t eat real food I just started craving hamburger.

 “Get my wisdom teeth taken out” was number 46 on my life list.

 WHAT DO YOU WANT TO DO IN YOUR LIFE?